 Phases of the Cpn bacteria and what agents effect those phases:

 EB’s- Elementary Body What are they?
 EB’s are spore-like forms which are infectious and metabolize minimally (aren’t using nutrients, replicating, exchanging with the environment, etc.).
-They are tough, tiny and reside in the intercellulari tissues (outside of actual body cells).
+They are tough, tiny and reside in the intercellular tissues (outside of actual body cells).
 What do they do?
 EB’s attach to your body’s cells and invade them.
-Since there can be more EB’s than can get into cells, EB’s build up in local tissues causing inflammationi and immunei response.
+Since there can be more EB’s than can get into cells, EB’s build up in local tissues causing inflammation and immune response.

-Much of the discomfort from treating Cpn is a combination of the organism's endotxin itself, and the inflammation caused by your own immune system (cytokinei) reactions to that.
+Much of the discomfort from treating Cpn is a combination of the organism's endotxin itself, and the inflammation caused by your own immune system (cytokine) reactions to that.